ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.smartcontrol/README.md

 ## Changelog

+### 0.5.6
+* (Mic-M) Hotfix: loading admin settings for enums

+### 0.5.5
+* (Mic-M) Fixed error (reported by [Sentry](https://github.com/Mic-M/ioBroker.smartcontrol#notes)): `Cannot read property 'log' of undefined` in _asyncSetTargetDevices_processZone()
+* (Mic-M) Fixed issue: Tab TARGET DEVICES > Enumerations: functions and rooms selection were sometimes blank, and chosen item was sometimes deleted after saving and reopening admin options.
+* (Mic-M) Future - Early preparation work, not yet visible and not yet activated! - Tab TARGET DEVICES: new table for URLs as targets will be added ([see issue](https://github.com/Mic-M/ioBroker.smartcontrol/issues/1))

 ### 0.5.4
 * (Mic-M) New feature: TARGET DEVICES - add delay option for delayed switching on of target device.